amonras/survival-analysis-ds-test/README.md

 - `synthetic/`: Python module to generate synthetic data
 - `test/`: Unit tests for the synthetic module
 - `Makefile`: Makefile to run the tests and setup the project
+- `IFCO Presentation.pdf`: Presentation with the explanation of my approach

 ## Setup